Chiv2-Community/zero-infra-mod-registry/README.md

 ### Initialize a Mod Repository

-Add a new mod repository to the registry:
+Add a new mod repository to the registry and package list:

 ```
 poetry run python -m zero_infra_mod_registry.main init <repo_url>
 ```

+This command both adds the repository to the package list and initializes it by fetching its metadata.

 Example with custom paths:
 ```